Policy Name: Computer Use, Deployment, Funding, and Replacement

 may not be duplicated, transferred or downloaded to any other system or media.

 Data corruption or configuration errors caused by the installation of

 unauthorized software or unauthorized usage of the unit, may require a complete

 re-imaging and may result in loss of computing privileges and possible

 Employees are responsible for establishing secure

-remote connections; use of wireless hotspots and public Wi-Fi are discouraged
+remote connections; use of public wireless or unsecured hotspots are discouraged

 due to security risk.
 Employees are